coretex-ai/coretex-jobs/README.md

-# Coretex Template Jobs Repository
+# Coretex Template Tasks Repository

-This repository contains a collection of template jobs for the Coretex MLOps platform.
+This repository contains a collection of template tasks for the Coretex MLOps platform.
 Coretex is a Rapid AI Development Platform that manages the complete lifecycle of your experiments and complex workloads, from project inception to production deployment and monitoring.

 ## Getting Started